 Epimedium x perralchicum

 These are the attractive hybrids between Epimedium perralderianum and Epimedium pinnatum colchicum.
+It is moderate growing with rhizomes that spread up to 6 inches per year.
 They have glossy, evergreen, divided foliage that can reach up to 16 inches in height and bright yellow flowers up to an inch in length, on short stems.
 The foliage is often bronze-red at first, during spring.

 Hardy zones 4 to 8.
 Drought tolerant.